-To find out about how to approach tour operators, contact the International Association of Tour Managers (IATM).
+To find out about how to approach tour operators, contact the IATM.

 Look for job vacancies at:

-As a new tour manager you will usually attend a short induction course provided by your employer.
+As a new tour manager you'll usually attend a short induction course provided by your employer.
 This will include an introduction to the main destinations used and an overview of company policies and procedures.
-You may also do a 'shadow tour', where you will accompany a more established manager on a trip.
+You may also do a 'shadow tour', where you'll accompany a more established manager on a trip.

-Once in post, you will be expected to keep your knowledge up to date.
-For example, on the culture and recreational activities of a particular area, so that you can accurately inform holidaymakers when accompanying tours.
+Once in post, you'll be expected to keep your knowledge up to date.
+This can include researching the culture and recreational activities of a particular area, so that you can accurately inform holidaymakers when accompanying tours.

-Study tours, conferences and courses are offered by private providers and professional bodies, such as the:
+Study tours, conferences and courses are offered by private providers and professional bodies, such as the ITT and the IATM.

 If you work for a large tour operator you may be able to progress to the position of tour manager/leader/supervisor, working solely on tour development or in other office-based managerial positions within the company.

 You could also move into other areas of tourism, working for travel agencies, tourist boards or offices, and tourist information centres.